-It is the policy of Savannah Technical College that all students shall be provided an environment free of unlawful harassment (including sexual harassment and sexual violence), discrimination, and retaliation.
+It is the policy of Savannah Technical College that all students shall be provided an environment free of unlawful harassment, discrimination, and retaliation.

 All students and employees are expressly prohibited from engaging in any form of harassing, discriminating, intimidating or retaliatory behavior or conduct in all interactions with each other, whether or not the interaction occurs during class or on or off campus.
 Visitors to campuses shall not engage in prohibited conduct and may be barred for such conduct if other corrective measures are ineffective.
 Allegations of unlawful harassment occurring at clinical sites to which students are assigned shall be investigated in accordance with this procedure.